BatGuys Wildlife Update — July 11, 2006

 Bats

 Bats have been the #1 animal this month.
 We have been busy responding to calls to get rid of bats in the living space of houses, bats in attics and also bats in chimneys.
-We completed a few bat guano removal services in attics that were once home to hundreds of bats.
+We have had the opportunity to see some very large colonies of bats in the past month.
 These projects had some of the largest piles of bat droppings that I have ever seen.
 Below you can see pictures from these jobs.

 Getting Rid of Bats — Massachusetts

 The pictures below are from an inspection I conducted last week.
 This commercial building is home to hundreds of small brown bats.
-I had the opportunity to get some great photos of this colony as they were roosting in an accessible area.
+While getting rid of these bats I had the opportunity to get some great photos of this colony as they were roosting in an accessible area.
 As you can see in the pictures there are juvenile bats present.
 This project is currently on hold for three weeks because we can't get rid of these bats until they are all able to fly.
+It is rare that we are able to get this close to a maternal colony of bats.

 Milford, MA Bat Removal

 On June 21st I responded to a call for a bat in the living space of a house in Milford Mass.
 Once I arrived I located the bat roosting on the window in the bathroom.
 Once I removed the bat I conducted an inspection of both the interior and exterior of the house.
 The home had a finished attic with no accessible storage space whatsoever.
 I found bat droppings falling through a hole in the ceiling of the closet.
 This indicates that a colony of bats has taken up residence in the roof of the house.
 On the outside of the house I found bats entering along the edge of the chimney.
+The homeowner made it very clear to me that bats in her house were not welcome and that she wanted me to get rid of them as soon as possible.
 I bat-proofed this house and within three days all the bats were gone.

 Newport Bat Guano Cleanup